MattTucker22689/pix2pix-GAN-Project/README.md

 to achive some goal.
 In particualar, we set out to learn the mathematics behind GANs and implement a demonstration of a GAN.

 # To run:
-- You will need to add the folders "data\" and "evaluation\" to "\pix2pix\."
+- You will need to add the folders "data/" and "evaluation/" to "/pix2pix/."
-- You will also need to add "training\" and "val\ to "\pix2pix\data\."
+- You will also need to add "training/" and "val/" to "/pix2pix/data/."
-- You will need to populate the folder "\pix2pix\data\training\" with training data
+- You will need to populate the folder "/pix2pix/data/training/" with training data
-- You will need to add validation data the folder "\pix2pix\data\val\" folder
+- You will need to add validation data the folder "/pix2pix/data/val/" folder
-- You will need to train the model by running "train.py" in "\pix2pix\"
+- You will need to train the model by running "train.py" in "/pix2pix/"
-- Once trained, to deploy the model, run "deploy.py" in "\pix2pix\"
+- Once trained, to deploy the model, run "deploy.py" in "/pix2pix/"

 # Notes:
 - In our application of the code, we used the universities'(Wichita State University) HPC system.
-As a result, unless you are using the same system, you can ignore the file "run_training.slurm" in "\pix2pix\."
+As a result, unless you are using the same system, you can ignore the file "run_training.slurm" in "/pix2pix/."
 - Modification to some of the files may be neccesary depending on where I am in steralizing the file when you download the repo.
 - For this project we used the WikiArt data set which can be found here: